• Skip to primary navigation

 You can target every fourth item (4n), but here is a chart for the code to target every second item (2n) or every third item (3n), as well.

-You can add the CSS code to the style.css in your child theme or a custom CSS plugin.
-Note that this code will work for many themes, but you may need to use Firebug or Chrome Developer Tools to find the specific selector you need for your theme.
+You can add the CSS code to the style.css in your child theme or in the WordPress Customizer — Appearance > Customize > Additional CSS.
+Note that this CSS will work for many themes, but you may need to use Firefox or Chrome Developer Tools to find the specific selector you need for your theme.

 The CSS for Every Fourth Post Title

 This is the code to add to the bottom of style.css to change the color of the post title for every fourth post.
-You add :nth-of-type() to .post, the post container.
+You add :nth-of-type() to .entry (You may use .post for some other themes.), the post container.
 You also add the formula from the table above to target the title in every fourth post.

 color: #046ca3; /* dark blue */